Plutus Payroll clients and staff fell for plausible business model fairy tales

 At the time of writing ten people are due in court over the alleged tax scam and many contractors are fearful for their futures.

-Some tell us they are still owed wages, despite Plutus promising to pay them.
+Some contractors tell us they are still owed wages, despite Plutus promising to pay them.
 Some were overpaid and now tell us that all of their wages have disappeared from their bank accounts.
 Others tell us that just the right amount remains.
 Some still have too much money and expect terse letters from banks.

 Many are worried that Plutus will not be able to issue correct tax documentation, a reasonably urgent matter given that Australia's financial year ends on June 30.

 Some of those we've contacted also want to know why their recruitment companies introduced them to Plutus.
 The Register has contacted three recruitment companies known to have referred contractors to Plutus.
-One has declined to comment.
-The other two are yet to respond to our inquiries.
+All declined to comment.

 The Register has created an early warning mailing list for affected contractors: if we learn any new information we'll send it to that list before we post a story.
 If you're a former Plutus contractor write to me if you'd like to be included on that list.